-Stress Free Winter Traveling: A Guide
+Stress-Free Winter Traveling: A Guide

 It’s that time of year again – people are trying to either escape the chilly winter weather by choosing a tropical destination with all-inclusive resorts or they are embracing majestic snow-filled slopes by skiing or snowboarding.
 Whether your dream winter vacation includes a sandy beach, slopes, sports, festivals or a quiet discovery of a new city, it is important to be well prepared to enjoy a stress-free vacation and to avoid any chaos at the airport.

 Travel when other people can’t.
 When booking your vacation, avoid the beginning or the end of the week.
 Tuesdays and Wednesdays are known to be good traveling days because air traffic is lighter.
-It also generally means less expensive fares, less chances of having a delayed flight, and a less busy airport.
+It also generally means less expensive fares, fewer chances of having a delayed flight, and a less busy airport.
 When traveling on busy and popular dates, such as Spring Break, consider making your reservation earlier than usual to avoid expensive fares.
 On most travel booking websites, choose “flexible dates” as a search option to see alternate travel dates around the same time period.
 There might be one combination of dates that will have a much lower fare than others.

 Choose your flight carefully.
 To avoid the frustration of a delayed flight, consider booking an early morning flight.
 As much as you may not like getting up early, booking a flight before 8 am usually means that the aircraft arrived the night before and is more likely to depart on time.
 Even though the weather cannot be controlled, severe weather is more likely to occur in the afternoon or the evening.
 Lastly, if possible, choose a nonstop flight to reduce the risk of flight delays associated with connecting flights.